artemyarulin/om-next-cross-platform-template/README.md

 - iOS and Android support
 - Transparent integration with React Native: No need to make any **any** modifications in your RN application
 - Release build with advanced compilation mode supported - makes JS bundles 4 times smaller
+- Sync state between clients in real time with just a few line of changes
 - No magic hacks
-- Experimental: Sync state between clients in real time with just a few line of changes

 ### Status